This giant rainbow cupcake is a real showstopper, with nine rainbow layers hidden inside a huge cupcake.

 - Bread/sharp knife for carving

-- Preheat the oven to 180°C/350°F/Gas Mark 4 and grease and line the cake tins.
+- For the cakes: Preheat the oven to 180°C/350°F/Gas Mark 4 and grease and line the cake tins.
 You need to make 9 separate coloured sponges so you can reuse 3 tins 3 times or whatever suits the number of tins you have.

 - For 3 tins worth of mixture, divide the ingredients in 3.
 Cream 170g of the butter and 170g of the sugar until light and fluffy.
 Add one egg and roughly a third of the 170g of flour and beat; repeat until all the 3 eggs and flour have been mixed.
 Add ¾ of a teaspoon of baking powder and mix.
 Add a few drops of vanilla and mix again.
 This should give you 660g of batter.
 Divide the batter into 3 bowls and colour.